-Synopsis: When Hali’s father asks her to help him commit suicide to spare the family the misery of a long illness, she reluctantly agrees.
+Synopsis: When Hali’s father asks her to help him end his life to spare the family the misery of a long illness, she reluctantly agrees.
 Hali’s family insists on letting “God’s will” decide and she is forced to accept the help of a manipulative male nurse, adding further complications and a slow and painful end.

 “Best of 2003: Best Locally Produced Literary Figure” –Dallas Observer